Trinity Development & Alumni Governance

 2. Guidelines for Charitable Organisations Fundraising from the Public

 In September 2017, the Charities Regulator issued the Guidelines for Charitable Organisations on Fundraising from the Public (the ‘Guidelines’) to assist trustees on fundraising activities.
 As part of the new ‘Code’ implementation, we are reviewing our documentation and procedures to ensure they comply with the 2017 ‘Guidelines’.Our Donor Charter outlining our commitment to be accountable and transparent to donors can be read here.
+Trinity College Dublin has the highest standards and criteria in place for gift acceptance and all gifts are subject to due diligence.
+A Gift Acceptance Policy is in place here.

 3. Charities SORP